usccolumbia/materialsatlas/docs/user-guide/phonon-check.md

 ## Manual

 ### Background
 Phonons are massless quantum mechanical particles that are formed due to atomic vibrations within the crystal lattice.
 The importance of studying phonons is a significant number of physical properties, such as Raman scattering spectra, thermal expansion, and heat conduction can be explained using phonons [^1].
-The phonon dispersion is the relationship between the k-space and the frequencies of normal modes for all the optical and acoustic branches in a selected direction in the crystal.
+The phonon dispersion is the relationship between the k-space and the frequencies of normal modes for all the optical and acoustic branches of lattice vibrations in a selected direction in the crystal.
 The number of braches is equal to the number of degrees of freedom of the unit cell [^2].

 ### Citations